AlbertRyanFonseca/random-password-generator/README.md

 ## Usage

 1) Go to the link of GitHub Pages.
-2) Click "Generate Password" button, answer questions that appear on top, then watch your random password generate in the dotted text box.
+2) Click "Generate Password" button, answer questions that appear on top.
+3) Watch your random password generate in the dotted text box.

 ## Built With